This week post wrestles with the topics of reducing monthly bills & increasing personal savings.

 - Cancel your television service altogether – C’mon…just do it!
 You won’t regret it.
 This is your best option for the highest reduction in costs.
 Shutting of our DirecTV saved my wife & I $76/month.
 Besides saving you money, canceling your TV service will also free up enough time for you to develop a few money making hobbies you are passionate about!
 You will not believe how productive you can be until you shut off your TV service.
 The next few solutions are things that my wife & I also do in lieu of a television service.

 - Watch TV over the Internet – We now watch some of our favorite shows on the same laptop I’m typing up this blog post.
 NBC.com offers all its shows over the Internet as soon as they have aired.
-The only show we really want/need to watch over the Internet is The Office.
-Our local NBC stations digital signal is too weak for us to pick up with our antenna, so the Internet comes in handy!
+Other network sites include: ABC, CBS, Fox, NBC, A&E, Discovery Channel, HGTV, Lifetime, MTV, and even PBS.
+Other sites offering up free view are: Hulu.com, Boxee.com, YouTube.com, along with lesser knowns like ChannelChooser.com, TVChannelsFree.com, and WatchTVChannels.net.

 - Call your service providers – Use my tips on speaking to Customer Service Reps to get your bill lowered.
 This has saved me a lot of money over the last 5 months.
 One Comcast rep even told me that I can continually take advantage of their 6 month promotion prices by simply calling every 6 months.
 With this tip, a lot of your success rides on how well you get along with the CSR so make sure you use my tips

-- Reduce your television plan to the lowest they offer – Make sure you figure out the “after tax” and “after features added” price though, for example.
+- Lower your television plan to the lowest they offer – Make sure you figure out the “after tax” and “after features added” price though, for example.
 DirecTV offered a plan for $29.99/month that turned out to cost $45/month after HD & DVR capabilities along with taxes were added.
 I know Comcast offers a plan my wife & I call “welfare cable” that gives you a few basic channels for around $15/month.

 - Bundle your services – We did this for the first six months we lived in our new home, but after awhile I grew tired of Comcast’s TV service, so I switched to DirecTV.
 Doing this cost me in the long run.
-Bundled service will reduce the cost of your television, Internet, and now even your phone services.
+Bundled service will lower the cost of your television, Internet, and now even your phone services.

-A few extra tips to make/save some money:
+A few extra tips to make/save some money

 - Sell your HDTV – if you do cancel our TV service you may want to get rid that HDTV altogether.
 If you are to go this route make sure you don’t sell it for pennies on the dollar; if you’re going to do that you may be better off just keeping it.